ghamaide/RN-testapp/RN.md

 }
 ```

 Our `renderScene` method takes two arguments.
-The first one is the route we want to mount and the second one is the navigator.
+The first one is the **component** we want to mount and the second one is the navigator itself.
 We'll need to pass the navigator to our components as a prop to be able to navigate back and forth.
-Here, I wrote a one liner that will create a React element based on the route given to mount.
-Our initial route was FirstPage.route(), so the first component that will be mounted is FirstPage.
-Remember, in our firstPage class, we wrote a route method that returned a JSON with component set to ...
-FirstPage.

 **FirstComponent**